Disney Plus vs Netflix: who will win?

-Just as you get used to shelling out every month for a Netflix subscription, someone like Disney has to turn around and announce a competing streaming service.
+Disney Plus or Netflix?
+While the question has been largely speculative for the past few months in the run up to the Disney Plus launch, viewers in the US – and soon, beyond – are having to choose between the Disney newcomer and still-dominant Netflix platform.

-Let’s face it, there are a lot of TV streaming platforms now: While Netflix carved the way, the likes of Amazon Prime, Hulu, HBO Go and more have flooded the market, giving viewers more avenues for on-demand content than ever.
+You may be thinking, aren't there too many of these OTT services these days?
+While Netflix carved the way, the likes of Amazon Prime, Hulu, HBO Now and more have flooded the market, giving viewers more avenues for on-demand content than ever.

 Disney murmured about a possible streaming service for much of 2018, with an official announcement only coming in April of this year.
-Originally called ‘Disney Play’, the Disney Plus service is set to launch in late 2019, and it will almost certainly make a splash.
+Originally called ‘Disney Play’, the Disney Plus (or "Disney+") is now starting to go live in its first few territories, and as predicted there's a lot of interest around it.

 A lot of you may wonder whether Disney Plus will be worth an additional subscription fee, or switching over entirely from your Netflix account.
-That will probably come down to your budget and the sort of titles you’re after – and we’re still several months from Disney Plus launch either way.
-In the meantime though, we’re here to run through everything you need to know about the pair of them.
+That will probably come down to your budget and the sort of titles you’re after – both services will scratch different itches, after all – but if you just need a hand comparing Netflix vs Disney Plus, with a mind to picking one over the other, here's everything you need to know about the pair of them.

 Disney Plus vs Netflix: basic overview